rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 #### Copy and paste

 In Rsync parameters, choose the function *Show parameters* on the toolbar.
 After selecting the task, select the *Pull remote* and copy the rsync command.
-The rsync command includes the `--dry-run` parameter, which has to be removed you have verify the command.
+The rsync command includes the `--dry-run` parameter, which has to be removed when you have verify the command.

 {{< figure src="/images/verify/copyandpaste.png" alt="" position="center" style="border-radius: 8px;" >}}